This article is about processing Maschine Expansions. For help with non-Maschine expansions (Sample Packs), click here.

 Some Maschine kits are not being created.

-There are limited number of kits that are not converting over at the moment, but we are working to fix this in a future update!
+There are limited number of kits that are not converting over at the moment, but I am working to fix this in a future update!
 Amplified Funk and Grey Forge are the two expansions that seem to be affected most by this issue.

 Also note that when Kit Maker runs, if a kit has less than 5 samples, the kit does not get made.
 This is to prevent creating kits that arent very full and may be disappointing for users.
 The reason there arent always samples for all the sounds is that some expansions have drums that are generated by live synthesis in the Maschine software and/or are not available in the Expansion folder as .wav files.
 This is uncommon, but happens to some kits.
 Vintage Heat is an example of an Expansion that has multiple kits with very few drum samples, which do not all get made into kits.